Does Cross-Platform Development Exist?

 It has a sizeable community and various libraries that can be used to write UI elements among other things.
 It is structurally similar to React.js, which means that web-developers can work on it.

 Expo makes it easier to use this service.
 It’s an SDK that comes pre-packaged with everything you may need during mobile development (things like notifications, NFC, and such).
 The platform doesn’t even have to be taken into account since everything is implemented on their servers.

 Expo has a separate debugging tool: Expo Client.
 It’s installed on smartphones and works without connecting to a computer.
 It’s also done with the help of their servers.
 Expo Client can also be used to look through demos of various libraries.
 You just scan the QR code, like demonstrated here.

 The only drawback is incompatibility with native components.
 As a result, libraries written in native languages can’t be used.
 But if this isn’t an issue, Expo helps develop a client application even quicker.

 You can check out all the capabilities of PWAs on whatwebcando.today.
 However, the feature list on iOS is not yet fully implemented, since Safari has fewer features than Chrome.
 Using Lighthouse during development is highly recommended.
 This extension analyzes a website and lets you know it is a PWA, pointing out any missing features if not.

-If feature list and UI/UX of the mobile version of the website suits your needs, it can easily be converted into a PWA.
+If the feature list and UI/UX of the mobile version of the website suits your needs, it can easily be converted into a PWA Software-as-a-Service.
 In addition to an application that is ready to be uploaded to the market, you will get desktop versions for Mac, Windows, and Linux.
 If notifications aren’t important this is the smartest choice.